unixvoid/bitnuke/readme.md

-# bitnuke
+# Bitnuke
 [![Build Status (Travis)](https://travis-ci.org/unixvoid/bitnuke.svg?branch=develop)](https://travis-ci.org/unixvoid/bitnuke)
-bitnuke is a fully volatile data storage solution currently running at https://bitnuke.io
+Bitnuke is a fully volatile data storage solution currently running at https://bitnuke.io
 Please note, this repo is soley the API backend.
 To bring up the full stack please visit [bitnuke-compose](https://github.com/unixvoid/bitnuke-compose).
 This repo is strictly the API that supports the following REST calls:

+## Running Bitnuke
+There are 2 ways to run bitnuke:

+1. **From Source**: Redis and Nginx are required to be run before the code can be run.
+Nginx configs can be found in `deps/conf/` and the static files for the frontend are in `deps/data/bitnuke/static/`.
+Once Nginx and redis are up you can use the following to build and deploy the code.
+`make dependencies`
+`make run`
+If you want to compile the code use:
+`make bitnuke`(dynamically compiled) or `make stat`(statically compiled)
+2. **ACI/rkt**: We have public rkt images hosted on the site! check them out [here](https://cryo.unixvoid.com/bin/rkt/bitnuke-api/) or go give us a fetch for 64bit machines!
+`rkt fetch unixvoid.com/bitnuke-api:0.20.2`.
+This image can be run with rkt or you can grab our handy service file at `deps/bitnuke.service`

 ## API guide